lawdpls/lawdpls.github.io/04/README.md

 The hypothesis we have for the experiment is two-fold.

  Markup : 1.
+A numbered list
+           1. A nested numbered list
+           2. Which is numbered
+          2. Which is numbered

+ Markup : 1.
 Aligned length has the best performance, followed by 		  angle then area.
 		  2. Radial axis leads to misunderstanding, and aligned length on radial axis will have much worse performance than aligned length on rectilinear axis.

 #Technical Achievements